 complex: a group of buildings interconnected by conditioned spaces on contiguous property.

+compliance extension: a 180 day compliance delay for Tier 2 covered buildings used by building owners that demonstrate the owner has benchmarked the building energy use in accordance with the standard but has not demonstrated full compliance with the energy management plan (EMP) and operations and maintenance (O&M) program documentation.

-conditional compliance: a temporary compliance method used by building owners that demonstrates the owner has implemented energy use reduction strategies required by the standard but has not demonstrated full compliance with the energy use intensity target.
+conditional compliance: a temporary compliance method for Tier 1 covered buildings used by building owners that demonstrates the owner has implemented energy use reduction strategies required by the standard but has not demonstrated full compliance with the energy use intensity target or investment criteria.

 conditioned space: an area, room, or space that is enclosed within the building’s thermal envelope and is directly heated or cooled or is indirectly heated or cooled.
 Spaces are indirectly heated or cooled where they communicate through openings with conditioned spaces; where they are separated from conditioned spaces by uninsulated walls, floors, or ceilings; or where they contain uninsulated ducts, piping, or other sources of heating or cooling.
 (Also see, semi-heated space.)

+connected buildings: a collection of buildings owned by the same building owner that are situated on the same or adjacent parcels and have shared energy meters.

+contiguous property: adjoining property under sole ownership.

+covered building: includes tier 1 covered buildings and tier 2 covered buildings.

-..commercial building: a building where the sum of nonresidential, hotel, motel, and dormitory floor areas exceeds fifty thousand gross square feet, excluding the parking garage area.crawl spaces: a shallow, unfinished space beneath the first floor or under the roof of a building.
+crawl spaces: a shallow, unfinished space beneath the first floor or under the roof of a building.

 daylight harvesting: the automatic control of electric light levels in response to the amount of daylight in the space.